stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/account/accounts/index.md

 | <CopyableCode code="delete_account" /> | `DELETE` | <CopyableCode code="gracePeriodInDays, name, endpoint" /> | <CopyableCode code="ifExists" /> | Deletes the specified account.
 If you enable the `ifExists` parameter, the operation succeeds even if the account does not exist.
 Otherwise, a 404 failure is returned if the account does not exist. if the drop is unsuccessful. |
 | <CopyableCode code="undrop_account" /> | `EXEC` | <CopyableCode code="name, endpoint" /> | - | Restores a dropped account that has not yet been permanently deleted (a dropped account that is within its grace period). |
 <br />
-Expand this to view optional parameter details for all methods in this resource.

 <details>
 <summary>Optional Parameter Details</summary>